Tunisia © Dennis Jarvis

 Getting to Tunisia

 Direct cheap flights to Tunisia are available from a huge variety of British and European destinations.
 American visitors will have to book a connecting flight.
-Flights to Tunis-Carthage International Airport operate regularly all year round, though passengers in the market for a beach resort holiday in Tunisia should investigate seasonal charter flights to Monastir Airport, which is a hub for several low-cost carriers such as Thomas Cook and Jet2.com.
-Get more information on Airports in Tunisia.
+Flights to Tunis-Carthage International Airport operate regularly all year round, though passengers in the market for a beach resort holiday in Tunisia should investigate seasonal charter flights to Monastir Airport.

 The Tremor of Forgery by Patricia Highsmith, A Pillar of Salt by Albert Memmi, and The Empire Stops Here by Philip Parker.